rreece/rreece.github.io/outline-of-philosophy/statistics.md

 $$\hat{\theta} = \underset{\theta}{\mathrm{argmax}} \: \mathrm{log} \: P(D | \theta) \label{eq:mle} $$

 Maximizing $\mathrm{log} \: P(D|\theta)$ is equivalent to maximizing $P(D|\theta)$,
-and the former is more convenient because for data that are *I.I.D.*
+and the former is more convenient because for data that are independent and identically distributed (*i.i.d.*) the joint probability distribution can be factored into a product of individual measurements:

 $$ p(D|\theta) = \prod_i p(\vec{x}_i|\theta) $$

-and
+and taking the log of the product makes it a sum:

 $$ \mathrm{log} \: p(D|\theta) = \sum_i \mathrm{log} \: p(\vec{x}_i|\theta) $$